Logo

 • t is the time period

-To ensure you get the correct results, you want to use the same timeframe for the inputs.
+You want to use the same timeframe for the inputs to ensure you get the correct results.
 For example, if interest is charged daily, use the daily interest rate for (r) and a single day for (t) to determine how much interest accrues each day.
 If you want to figure out how much interest you’ll pay each year, use the annual interest rate and one year as the time.
 You can often review a loan agreement or statement to find the loan’s interest rate.

 It may be shown as the annual rate, but the loan agreement could explain how a daily rate is determined.
 Often, the annual interest rate will be divided by either 360 or 365 to determine the daily interest rate.

 Compound interest applies the interest rate to both the principal balance and accrued interest.
 In other words, it charges interest on interest.
 With a loan, compound interest can lead to paying more interest over time.
 For example, a credit card may use daily compounding interest if you’re carrying a balance.
-Each day, interest is calculated based on your current total owed and your card’s daily interest rate and then. added to your balance.
-On the following day, interest is calculated again on your new balance, and the cycle continues.

-With savings, compound interest can be a good tool to build wealth over time.
-Because you can earn interest on your interest, your account may grow more quickly.
 Checking and savings accounts often show you the account’s annual percentage yield (APY), which includes compounding interest in the calculation.

 How to calculate compound interest

 Calculating compound interest can be tricky because there’s an additional variable.
 That is the frequency of compounding.
 We’ll use an example to explain this concept below.
+This is the compound interest formula: A = P (1 + r/n)nt

 • A is the total amount